-Roasting time is cut almost in half when you spatchcock a chicken.
-What is that you ask?
+What is a spatchcock chicken?
 This is when you remove the backbone a whole chicken and open it up.
 I posted an easy tutorial a little while ago, you can find it here.
-The chicken is then marinated in lemon juice and spices to give it so much flavor.
+The pictures below are the step by step..

 Have you ever been in a restaurant with an open kitchen and they have chickens on the rotisserie?
 Sometimes they will put vegetable under the chickens, why?
-Because all the juices that drip from the chicken is tasty nectar.
+Because all the juices that drip from the chicken is tasty nectar that flavors the vegetables.
 This sheet pan roast chicken and vegetables is a similar concept.
 Why waste those juices?

 Any vegetables you like can be used, I chose baby carrots, Yukon gold potatoes, onions and fennel (I love roasted fennel, it gets so sweet).
 All the veggies get spread onto a large baking sheet with oil and spices, then the chicken halves are laid on top.
 The less cooking time means the chicken doesn’t dry out.